MSc/PGDip Deaf Education / Course details

 Teaching and learning

-In addition, all first year students are required to attend an additional weekend workshop .
-The weekend provides an opportunity to meet a range of professionals, to extend knowledge and understanding, to exchange ideas and to establish a strong group identity.
-It is based in a well-appointed University conference centre in Manchester.
+In addition, all first-year students are required to attend an additional e-conference.
+This provides an opportunity to meet a range of professionals, to extend knowledge and understanding, to exchange ideas and to establish a strong group identity.

 Coursework and assessment

-A variety of assessment methods are used within the PGDip, including written assignments, case reports, practical work and practical delivery of work.
-As part of the course, there are opportunities for formative assessments that help to shape individual studies but do not contribute to the final marks.
+A variety of assessment methods are used within the PGDip, including written assignments, case reports, practical work, and presentations.
+We incoproprate, as part of our teaching and learning, opportunities for formative assessments that help to shape individual studies but do not contribute to the final marks.

 The MSc dissertation may be in the form of a: